 Do your planning

 If you know you want to buy a home, it’s important to do your research to find a home you want and can comfortably afford.
 Work out your budget, and remember buying a home isn’t just about the down payment and mortgage.
 You need to include expenses like utilities and taxes in your home buying costs as well.
 You can find details on some common closing costs you’ll need to consider when you buy a home here.
-If it turns out you’ll be spending more than 40% of your income on your home, you might want to reconsider your plans.
+Does it look like you’ll be spending more than 40 per cent of your income on your home?
+You might want to reconsider your plans.
 Look at different property types and sizes, neighbourhoods, and prices to find a home that meets your needs without causing too much stress on your finances.

 Talk to a broker first!